wailsapp/docsv1/content/guides/distro.md

             help: Please install with `sudo yum install webkitgtk3-devel` and try again
 ```

-## Mewn

-After you are done editing run `mewn` inside `wails/cmd` directory.

-As a result `cmd-mewn.go` should have been re-generated adding your DB entry.

 ## Edit `linux.go`

 In `wails/cmd/linux.go` you have to